kinc-shinshu/smat-teacher-client-web/README.md

 # SmaT Teacher Client

-An API server of smaT for shinshu-futureapp contest.
-This API server is running on Ruby on Rails.
+A teacher client of smaT for shinshu-futureapp contest.
+This client is running on React.js.

 ## Requirements